Skip to content

 Types of PEPs

-PEPs generally fall into three categories:
+PEPs fall into three categories:

 1. Standards Track PEPs: Propose new features for Python itself